token-tricksters/deep-learning-nlp/README.md

 ### POS and NER Tag Embeddings

-Based on [Enriching Word Vectors with Subword Information](https://arxiv.org/abs/1607.04606), which showed that the addition of subword information to word embeddings can improve performance on downstream tasks, we extended our approach by incorporating Part-of-Speech (POS) and Named Entity Recognition (NER) tag embeddings into the input representation.
+Based on Bojanowski, et al.[^1], which showed that the addition of subword information to word embeddings can improve performance on downstream tasks, we extended our approach by incorporating Part-of-Speech (POS) and Named Entity Recognition (NER) tag embeddings into the input representation.
 The primary goal was to investigate whether the inclusion of linguistic information could lead to improved performance